 - Pocket WiFi: This little portable WiFi device was a lifesaver when we travelled through Japan.
 It connects you to the WiFi wherever you are.
 This is especially handy when you use Google Maps or Hyperdia while exploring Osaka.

 Finish your Japan itinerary

 For some more information about Japan to finish your entire Japan itinerary, you can check out more Japan-related posts under the Japan Tag.
-Posts include our entire two week Japan itinerary, a Japan budget in which I’ve broken down our entire spending, and many other itineraries for cities like Kyoto and Tokyo.
+Posts include our entire two week Japan itinerary, a budget breakdown of your trip to show you if Japan is expensive or not, and many other itineraries for cities like Kyoto and Tokyo.